 Fox doesn’t make a women’s version of this jacket, though it does produce the higher-spec and price Women’s Ranger 3L Jacket (opens in new tab) which interestingly doesn’t have a men’s equivalent.

-The best waterproof jacket is the one that’s actually with you when it rains, and the Bontrager Circuit jacket packs small enough that you can keep it in a bag on standby for mid-ride weather emergencies.
+The best budget waterproof MTB jacket is the one that’s actually with you when it rains, and the Bontrager Circuit jacket packs small enough that you can keep it in a bag on standby for mid-ride weather emergencies.

 This packable jacket features a water-resistant fabric, a dropped tail to provide coverage to the rear and elasticated cuffs to help reduce water ingress up the sleeves.
 Two-way YKK zips mean you can open the bottom of the jacket if you need to access pockets.